nripendrap/HowTo/Windows10.md

 Win + Ctrl + F4 | Close the desktop, you're currently on

 ### Useful commands
-netstat
+### Network diagnostic commands
+*netstat*\
+Checks network configuration and activity

 telnet\
-Check individual ports whether they are open or not
+Check ports whether they are open or not

+tracert\
+Displays routes or paths taken to reach destination

 ### Add or remove user from group
 Steps